vasnastos/StreamingAnalysis/README.md

 # StreamingAnalysis

-- In order to run it(and create the plots)
+- In order to run the data (and create the plots) `python analysis.py`
-`python analysis.py`